peterdemin/peterdemin.github.io/content/python-serializator.md

 because Blog.posts are defined as list with `own` flag set to `true`.
 Each Post has one Author, but Author can have many Posts - that what happens when declaring simple field.
 And finally each Post can have many Tags and each Tag can be attached to many posts (Many-to-Many).

+Looks like used YAML structure is versatile enough for given task.